sandstorm-org/sandstorm-website/_posts/2016-02-05-app-author-publicity-oasis.md

 You can dive right in by reading the [packaging tutorial](https://docs.sandstorm.io/en/latest/vagrant-spk/packaging-tutorial/).
 Sandstorm supports any language/stack that runs on Linux, and has special [tooling](https://docs.sandstorm.io/en/latest/vagrant-spk/platform-stacks/) for nodejs, PHP/MySQL, Meteor, and Python.

 If you're unsure, or you just want to chat, or you're waiting on us to publish your app, it'd be my honor to hear from you.
-Send me an email at [community@sandstorm.io](mailto:community@sandstorm.io)!
+Send me an email at [the mailing list](https://groups.io/g/sandstorm-dev-group)!